 It’s a not a very strong material but it’s good enough to temporarily tie on ice packs or even shin pads.
 You could even use it as an alternative to sock tape.
 Reportedly, some people also use it as an improvised hairband or sweatband.

-We supply foam underwrap in a variety of colours, with discounts available for purchases of 6 or more rolls.
+We supply foam underwrap in a variety of colours.
 Click here to purchase it in our online shop.